Hakuin Ekaku

-Hakuin Ekaku (白隠 慧鶴) was one of the most influential figures in Japanese Zen Buddhism.
-He is regarded as the reviver of the Rinzai school from a moribund period of stagnation, focusing on rigorous training methods integrating meditation and koan practice.
+Hakuin Ekaku (白隠 慧鶴) was one of the most influential figures in Japanese Zen Buddhism, who regarded bodhicitta, working for the benefit of others, as the ultimate concern of Zen-training.
+While never having received formal dharma transmission, he is regarded as the reviver of the Japanese Rinzai school from a period of stagnation, focusing on rigorous training methods integrating meditation and koan practice.

 Biography

 Early years

 Hakuin was born in 1686 in the small village of Hara, at the foot of Mount Fuji.
 His mother was a devout Nichiren Buddhist, and it is likely that her piety was a major influence on his decision to become a Buddhist monk.
 As a child, Hakuin attended a lecture by a Nichiren monk on the topic of the Eight Hot Hells.
 This deeply impressed the young Hakuin, and he developed a pressing fear of hell, seeking a way to escape it.
 He eventually came to the conclusion that it would be necessary to become a monk.

 Shōin-ji and Daishō-ji

-At the age of fifteen, he obtained consent from his parents to join the monastic life, and was ordained at the local Zen temple, Shōin-ji.
-When the head monk at Shōin-ji took ill, Hakuin was sent to a neighboring temple, Daishō-ji, where he served as a novice for three or four years, studying Buddhist texts.
+At the age of fifteen, he obtained consent from his parents to join the monastic life, and was ordained at the local Zen temple, Shōin-ji, by the residing priest Tanrei Soden.
+Tanrei had a poor health, and Hakuin was soon sent to a neighboring temple, Daishō-ji, where he served as a novice for three or four years, studying Buddhist texts.
 While at Daisho-ji, he read the Lotus Sutra, considered by the Nichiren sect to be the king of all Buddhist sutras, and found it disappointing, saying "it consisted of nothing more than simple tales about cause and effect".